Amels057/Amels-s-mod-industry/README.md

 Never share the github link.
-Modification or redistribution is prohibited.
+Modification, distribution of modified versions or redistribution is prohibited.

 ----------------------------------------